MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tab-view.md

 - Users will be able to open documents or web pages directly into tabs.
 - Users will be able to drag and drop tabs between windows.

-If a TabView is not appropriate for your app, consider using controls such as [Pivot](./pivot.md) or [NavigationView](./navigationview.md).
+If a TabView is not appropriate for your app, consider using a [NavigationView](./navigationview.md) control.

 ## Anatomy